EUDAT-Training/B2FIND-Training/00-mdmanager-script.md

 --verb=STRING           Verbs or requests defined in OAI-PMH, can be
-                        ListRecords (default) or ListIdentifers --mdsubset=STRING       (Optional) Subset of harvested meta data --mdprefix=STRING       Metadata format and schema of harvested meta data (default is the OAI mdprefix 'oai_dc' --fromdate=DATE         Filter harvested files by date (Format: YYYY-MM-DD).
+                        ListRecords (default) or ListIdentifers --fromdate=DATE         Filter harvested files by date (Format: YYYY-MM-DD).
 ```